 In some sense, then, Galileo did not extend Euclidean geometry.
 Rather than truly apply geometry to the real world, Galileo brought real problems into the logical space occupied by geometry, using proportions as the critical link between the real and the abstract.
-However, by using the same proportions to translate the geometrical conclusion into a physical one, he extended the domain of geometrical rigor into new, previously unsolved problems, even if he did not truly extend the geometry itself.
+Afterward, he used the same proportions to link the geometrical conclusion with a physical one.

 Finally, we consider René Descartes, with respect to his contributions to Euclidean geometry.
-We saw earlier that medieval Islamic mathematicians had established that one could use geometric constructions to lend rigor to algebraically derived solutions to arithmetic problems.
-The new algebra gradually filtered from the Islamic world into Europe throughout the late medieval period and the early parts of the scientific revolution.
+We saw earlier that medieval Islamic mathematicians had well established that one could use geometric constructions to lend rigor to algebraically derived solutions to arithmetic problems.
+The algebra gradually filtered from the Islamic world into Europe throughout the late medieval period and the early parts of the scientific revolution.
 Descartes strongly supported the complementary idea to this one; that is, that one may convert a geometric problem to an algebraic one, solve it algebraically, and then translate the algebraic results back to draw geometric conclusions.
-In short, Descartes's innovation was to justify geometry using algebra.
-Just as Galileo established a bidirectional link from ideal geometry to real-world problems, Descartes did the same for geometry and algebra.
+Descartes's innovation was to justify geometry with algebra.
+As Galileo established a bidirectional link from ideal geometry to real-world problems, Descartes did the same for geometry and algebra.
 However, the situation here is somewhat reversed.
 Galileo used his link to bring problems into the realm of geometry, while Descartes used his to bring them from geometry into algebra, and then accepted the algebraic conclusions as geometrically proven.
-Naturally, such a move met with considerably more criticism from his contemporaries.
+Naturally, such a move met with considerably more criticism.

-In order to regard any algebraic equation as geometrically rigorous, Descartes necessarily had to regard all algebraic curves as geometrically constructable,36 for the geometric equivalent of an algebraic manipulation would require the construction of the curves described by the equations.
+In order to regard any algebraic equation as geometrically rigorous, Descartes necessarily had to regard all algebraic curves as geometrically constructable, for the geometric equivalent of an algebraic manipulation requires the construction of the curves described by the equations.
 However, in order to uphold the geometric standard of rigor, he needed a geometrical criterion to determine which curves were constructable.
-He claimed that any curve that "can be conceived of as described by a continuous motion or by several successive motions, each motion being completely determined by those which precede" ought to be acceptable for the purposes of geometrical construction, because for such curves "an exact knowledge of the magnitude of each is always obtainable."37 He might have said, using the terminology that Apollonius and others had applied to the conics, that such curves have defined symptomata that may be used to determine ratios and proportions.
-Indeed, he used an analogy to the generations of the conic sections by the intersection of a cone and a plane, saying that any of his curves may be traced by the intersection of two or more moving lines.38
+He claimed that any curve that "can be conceived of as described by a continuous motion or by several successive motions, each motion being completely determined by those which precede" ought to be acceptable for the purposes of geometrical construction, because for such curves "an exact knowledge of the magnitude of each is always obtainable."
+He might have said, using the terminology that Apollonius and others had applied to the conics, that such curves have defined symptomata that may be used to determine ratios and proportions.
+Indeed, he used an analogy to the generations of the conic sections by the intersection of a cone and a plane, saying that any of his curves may be traced by the intersection of two or more moving lines.